GCuser99/SeleniumVBA/README.md

 Driver updates can also be programmatically invoked via the WebDriverManager class.

-To try the experimental SeleniumVBA twinBasic Dll, see instructions in the [twinBasic folder](https://github.com/GCuser99/SeleniumVBA/tree/main/twinBasic).
+To try the experimental SeleniumVBA twinBasic Dll, see instructions in the [dist folder]((https://github.com/GCuser99/SeleniumVBA/tree/main/dist).

 ## SendKeys Example